This post may contain affiliate links.

-Kathmandu itself has some of the most fascinating places to visit in the entire world.
-If time is short and you’re heading off for a trek, be sure to check out our post on places to visit in and around Kathmandu, below.
+Kathmandu has some of the most fascinating places to visit in the entire world.
+If time is short and you’re heading off for a trek, be sure to check out our post on places to visit in and around Kathmandu, as well as the information below.

 Not far from there is Lumbini, the birthplace of Lord Buddha.
 This is advanced level travel.